 GWP-100

-Carbon dioxide (CO 2) 1
+Carbon dioxide (CO 2 ) 1

-Methane (CH 4) 21
+Methane (CH 4 ) 21

-Nitrous Oxide (N 2 Os) 310
+Nitrous Oxide (N2Os) 310

-Hydrofluorocarbons (HFCs) 150 - 11,700
+Hydrofluorocarbons (HFCs) 150-11,700

-Perfluorcarbons (PFCs) 6,500 - 9,200
+Perfluorcarbons (PFCs) 6,500-9,200

-Sulphur Hexafluoride (SF 6) 23,900
+Sulphur Hexafluoride (SF 6 ) 23,900

-Carbon purchases for compliance with the Kyoto Protocol First Commitment Period (2008- 2012)
+Carbon purchases for compliance with the Kyoto Protocol First Commitment Period (2008-2012)

 Ireland's strategy to meet the carbon emission reduction requirements of the Kyoto Protocol involved a number of investments to deliver carbon units.
 Between 2006 and 2007 the Irish Government undertook investments in three multilateral funds.

-These are:
+These were:

-- The Multilateral Carbon Credit Fund (MCCF)2 of the European Bank for Reconstruction and Development; - The World Bank Carbon Fund for Europe (CFE)3; - The World Bank BioCarbon Fund.
+- The Multilateral Carbon Credit Fund (MCCF) of the European Bank for Reconstruction and Development; - The World Bank Carbon Fund for Europe (CFE); - The World Bank BioCarbon Fund.

-These investments predate the Carbon Fund and are managed directly by the Department of Communications, Climate Action and the Environment (DCCAE).
-However the units received from the investments are held in the Carbon Fund.
-The units received4 from investments in multilateral funds were surrendered when the final transaction of the first commitment period took place in 2015 and those not surrendered were carried forward to the next period.
+These investments predate the Carbon Fund and the involvement of the NTMA and are managed directly by the Department of the Environment, Climate and Communications.
+However, the units received from the investments are held in the Carbon Fund.
+Units received from investments in multilateral funds were surrendered when the final transaction of the first commitment period took place in 2015 and those not surrendered were carried forward to the next period.